List of Billboard Easy Listening number ones of 1975

 Both "Rhinestone Cowboy" by Glen Campbell and "I'm Sorry" by John Denver were triple chart-toppers, as in addition to topping both the Easy Listening chart and the Hot 100, both songs also topped the Hot Country Songs listing.
-At the time, the rise of the smooth style dubbed countrypolitan meant that there was considerable crossover between the country and easy listening radio formats.
+At the time, the rise of the smooth style of country music dubbed countrypolitan meant that there was considerable crossover between the country and easy listening radio formats.
 Campbell and Denver were among four acts to achieve two Easy Listening number ones in 1975, along with Captain & Tennille and Helen Reddy.
 Two other singers achieved two chart-toppers in different guises.
 Art Garfunkel topped the chart with his solo single "I Only Have Eyes for You" as well as with "My Little Town" with erstwhile singing partner Paul Simon.
 The song was an unexpected reunion for Simon & Garfunkel, who had not recorded together since 1970.
-Donny Osmond reached number one with "Morning Side of the Mountain", a duet with his sister Marie, and later returned to the top spot alongside his brothers in the group The Osmonds.
+Donny Osmond reached number one with "Morning Side of the Mountain", a duet with his sister Marie, and later returned to the top spot alongside his brothers in the group the Osmonds.
 "The Proud One" would prove to be the only Easy Listening chart-topper for the Osmonds, who had experienced major pop success earlier in the 1970s but had now passed their commercial peak.
 Glen Campbell's "Country Boy (You Got Your Feet in L.A.)" was the year's final number one.